ajmal017/ISE599_Final_Project_Code/README.md

 # 2. Data preprocessing

 In the Data preprocessing folder, it includes the csv files, and code for our data prepartion.
-a. cik_ticker.csv ---- include the correspondend stock symbol with their CIK
+/na. cik_ticker.csv ---- include the correspondend stock symbol with their CIK
 b. nasdaqlisted.txt --- include all of the CIK of companies listed in NASDAQ